pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

-# Build a Chat App with React and Pusher Chatkit
+# Build a Slack Clone with React and Pusher Chatkit

 [![Star on GitHub][github-star-badge]][github-star]